Execute Sample Model#

 Specify the FPGA architecture for native format transformation; defaults to ‘aieml’.

-Execute CPU nodes of the given model.
+Execute ONNX nodes of the given model.
 Defaults to

 False.--useSnapshotGold